lf-lang/playground-lingua-franca/examples/Python/src/WebServer/README.md

 ![logging](logging.svg)

-To implement our distributed logging application, we need to respond to three distinct operations, but the reusable `WebServer` reactor has only one API endpoint.
+To implement our distributed logging application, we need to respond to three distinct operations, but the reusable `WebServer` reactor has only one API path.
 We can solve this by introducing a new `Router` reactor and [composing reactors](https://www.lf-lang.org/docs/writing-reactors/composing-reactors), as shown in the diagram above.
 Each HTTP request body now carries an additional `operation` field that allows the router to route the request to different reactions through connections.

 Now we can implement a distributed logging system by instantiating several `WebServer` reactors on different network ports and adding two `Database` reactors for each `WebServer`.